2022–23 Copa del Rey

-The 2022–23 Copa del Rey is the 121st staging of the Copa del Rey (including two seasons where two rival editions were played), the oldest official football competition in Spain.
-The winners of the competition will automatically qualify for the 2023–24 UEFA Europa League group stage, and both the winners and runners-up will qualify for the 2023–24 Supercopa de España.
+The 2022–23 Copa del Rey was the 121st staging of the Copa del Rey (including two seasons where two rival editions were played), the oldest official football competition in Spain.
+The winners of the competition would have automatically qualified for the 2023–24 UEFA Europa League group stage; however, as Real Madrid had already qualified for European competition via league standings, their place was passed down to the sixth-placed team in La Liga and the UEFA Europa Conference League spot reserved for the sixth-placed team was awarded to the team who finished seventh in the league.
+Both the winners and runners-up qualified for the four-team 2024 Supercopa de España.

-Real Betis were the defending champions, having beaten Valencia on penalties in the previous edition's final.
-They were eliminated in the round of 16 by Osasuna.
+Real Betis were the defending champions, having beaten Valencia on penalties in the previous edition's final, but were eliminated in the round of 16 by Osasuna.
+Osasuna would go on to reach the 2023 final, where they lost 2–1 to Real Madrid.
+For Madrid, this was their twentieth Copa del Rey title, and first since 2014.

-As across Spain, match times up to 30 October 2022 and from 26 March 2023 are CEST (UTC+2).
-Times on interim ("winter") days are CET (UTC+1).
+As across Spain, match times up to 30 October 2022 and from 26 March 2023 were CEST (UTC+2).
+Times on interim ("winter") days were CET (UTC+1).
 Matches played in the Canary Islands used the WET (UTC±00:00).

 Schedule and format

 In the summer of 2022, the RFEF released the calendar of the competition and confirmed the format of the previous season would remain.